What animals will you see on a visit to the Zoo during the winter months?

 - The Giant Tree slide will be open!

 - Species within the Marsh Aviary will remain out all winter unless there is severe weather.
-Guests can see the birds from outside the habitat, as guests are not currently allowed inside due to the threat of Avian Influenza.
+Guests can see the birds from outside the habitat, as guests are not currently allowed inside due to renovations.

 - The Farmyard area will be open weather permitting.
-Alpaca, sheep, donkeys, pigs, goats, Trumpeter swans, peafowl, and lionhead rabbits (indoors) will be visible there throughout the winter.
-The miniature Texas longhorns may be visible when it’s above 40.
+Alpaca, sheep, donkeys, pigs, goats, miniature Texas longhorns, and trumpeter swans will typically be visible throughout the winter.

 - The Goat Corral will be open when it’s above 40.